metaleap/zentient/zdbg-vsc/proto/readme.md

 		// The number of indexed child variables.
 		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
 		IndexedVariables int64 `json:"indexedVariables,omitempty"`

+		// The result of the evaluate request.
+		Result string `json:"result"`

+		// The optional type of the evaluate result.
+		Type string `json:"type,omitempty"`
 	} `json:"body"`

 	// POSSIBLE VALUES: `evaluate`